mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinMyBatis3.md

 ## Delete Method Support

 ### Two-Step Method
 Delete statements are constructed as shown on the Kotlin overview page.
-These methods create a `DeleteStatementProvider` that can be executed with a MyBatis3 mapper method.
+This method creates a `DeleteStatementProvider` that can be executed with a MyBatis3 mapper method.
 MyBatis3 mappers should declare a `delete` method as follows: